lypitech/rtype/docs/researches/packetManager.md

 - Developer onboarding takes longer

 ### **3. Global Toolchain Side Effects**
 vcpkg uses a **global** toolchain file.
 This means:

 - All dependencies must come from vcpkg
 - Mixing custom libraries with vcpkg libraries can become messy
-- There is less isolation and version control compared to Conan’s per-project dependency model
+- There is less isolation and version control compared to Conan's per-project dependency model

 For multi-platform game development with varied environments, these constraints can cause friction.

 # **Why Not CPM.cmake?**
 CPM is lightweight but insufficient for a real project like R-Type.

 ### **1. Always Builds From Source**
 CPM.cmake fetches dependencies using `FetchContent`.
 This means: